 There are two types of self-report questionnaires:

-Moreover, as the results are fully subjective, one may not really use this as a basis of whether to hire or not someone.
+Moreover, as the results are entirely subjective, one may not use this as a basis of whether to hire or not someone.
 As mentioned above, it should just be a piece of the puzzle.
 This often encountered by applicants like you when applying for job thus the best way to solve this is to find additional measurements and basis for hiring personnel.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.